 The difference in performance between the new sail and the old sail is obvious and would be appreciated by any skipper.

 Since its sailcloth isn’t blown out like an old sail, it can be trimmed flatter, which means less heeling.
 Air flow is also improved, which makes the sail’s performance smoother throughout the full range of sailing conditions and more predictable.
 It simply handles better, responds to trim adjustments better, and requires less trim tweaking than an old sail.
 All these improvements add up to more speed, better control, and more relaxed sailing.
 With proper care, it should last a good, long time.

 A Rolly Tasker sail may be right for you if:

 - You’re a casual cruiser or race short courses for fun with your local club.
 If you’re a hardcore racer, you already know that you want more performance than this and you’re willing to pay for it.

 - You sail primarily in protected waters: inshore or lakes.
 If you sail offshore you had better know that you need a stouter sail than this and you’d better be ready to pay for it.

 - You own a modern, popular, mass-production sailboat.
 If you own a vintage, rare, or hand-made sailboat, you need something special and a local sailmaker may be your only solution.

-At one-third less than the cost of a de facto replacement sail, a Rolly Tasker sail from National Sail Supply is definitely budget-friendly.
+At one-third less than the cost of a de facto replacement sail, a Rolly Tasker sail from is definitely budget-friendly.
 They’re well made of quality materials and offer most of the popular options you could want.
 That’s a good combination for a stingy sailor.
-I would buy from them again.
+I would buy one again.

 Would you like to be notified when I publish more posts like this?
 Enter your email address below to subscribe to this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for subscribers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time but almost nobody does!